EU AI Act: A First Look at Europe’s AI Regulation

 Who Is Impacted by the EU AI Act and How?

-In other words, the enforcement abilities would expand beyond the traditional territorial boundaries of the EU.
+The EU AI Act has a broad impact beyond the EU member-states because of its extraterritorial scope, meaning the enforcement abilities could expand beyond the traditional territorial boundaries of the EU.

 • Companies placing AI systems on the market or into service in the EU, even if those providers aren’t physically located within the EU itself